Man City news: Teenage talent Eric Garcia ready for Champions League | Goal.com

 Prised from Barcelona's La Masia Academy more than two years ago, he is street-wise beyond his years, playing the game "like he is 24 or 25", according to his manager.

-He reads the play well, assessing danger quickly, and positions himself perfectly on the pitch, as he is acutely aware of what is required of a defender who has to maintain while at the same time remaining wary of the threat of long balls in behind the backline.
+He reads the play well, assessing danger quickly, and positions himself perfectly on the pitch, as he is acutely aware of what is required of a defender who has to maintain a high line while at the same time remaining wary of the threat of long balls in behind the backline.

 In possession, he is unflustered, confident in bringing the ball forward, playing short passes in tight situations or sweeping out longer passes to switch the play.